The Best New Show On TV Dares You To Love It While You Hate It, Stream Without Netflix

 Shogun review

 Lord Yoshi Toranaga (Hiroyuki Sanada) becomes Blackthorne’s benefactor, promoting him to an important position and forcing high-class women to marry him and serve him against their will because that’s just how the Japanese do things in Shōgun.
-They have as little regard for women as they do for everything else, save for their adherence to often senseless cultural rituals and rules.
+At first, they seem to have as little regard for women as they do for everything else, save for their adherence to often senseless cultural rituals and rules.

 Hiroyuki Sanada as Toranga